-Reason: To ensure adequate cycle parking is provided to serve this development.

-17. No development shall commence on the construction of the development until samples of the external materials have been submitted to the Local Planning Authority for approval and shall then be implemented as approved.
+Reason: To ensure that adequate provision is made for the sheltered. - Reason: To ensure that adequate provision is made for the sheltered and secure parking of cycles. - 17.
+No development shall commence on the construction of the development until samples of the external materials have been submitted to the Local Planning Authority for approval and shall then be implemented as approved.